Sustainability Management Report

 - Atomy Slim Body Shake

-- Changed from PET container to pouch type
+- Changed from PET containers to pouch type

 - Atomy Oral Care Gift Set

-- Eliminated plastic tray and reduced external packaging size
+- Removal of plastic trays and reduction of outer packaging size

 -